horvatska/PPFTimelapseDownloader/README.md

 You will also need additional dependencies like: aiohttp, pillow, ffmpeg and pip (pip is already automatically installed with python)

+Also do not panic if the program doesn't respond, it is working the timelapse in the background

 --------------------------------------------------------------------------------------------------------------------------

 # USAGE: